21 Things to do in NYC on Christmas Day That’s Still Open

 While you’re at it, consider going ice skating at the Rink at Rockefeller Center under the tree.
 Buy Ice skating tickets here!

-Additionally, one of the best NYC sky decks is open on Christmas Day as well; The Top of the Rock!
-This sky deck offers 3 floors of incredible views of the Manhattan skyline including the view of the Empire State Building!
+Additionally, one of the best NYC sky decks is open on Christmas Day as well; the Top of the Rock!
+This observation deck offers 3 floors of incredible views of the Manhattan skyline, including an epic view of the Empire State Building!

 Address: Rockefeller Plaza, 30, New York, 10112

 Did you know you could attend mass on Christmas day at the NYC St. Patricks Cathedral?
 This stunning Catholic Church is known as one of the largest Gothic Revival Catholic cathedrals in North America!

 Midnight mass is by a lottery ticket only.
 There is additional mass at 7 AM, 10:15 AM, 1 PM, and 4 PM!
 Check here to learn more about attending mass.

 Even if you don’t want to attend mass, the building is still beautiful to see, and it is located right next to Rockefeller Plaza.

 Address: 5th Ave, New York, NY 10022